Moonbase59/autocue/README.md

 I currently[^1] use these crossfade settings (third input box in AzuraCast; lots of debugging info here, could be much shorter).

-Be sure to check the _copy-paste sections_ in `test_local.liq`, which always holds the most current code.
+Be sure to check the _copy-paste sections_ in `test_autocue2.liq`, which always holds the most current code.

 ```ruby
 # Fading/crossing/segueing